Global Stabilization for Causally Consistent Partial Replication: Simulation Results

-We will evaluate the influence of several parameters on remote update visibility latency (or latency in short), including {\em update throughput, heartbeat frequency, stabilization frequency, clock skew, and ring size.} The latency presented in this section is computed as the {\em average latencies over all updates from all servers}.
 In each experiment, we repeat the measurement $3$ times and take the average as a data point.
-Each experiment will vary one or two parameters while keeping other parameters fixed.
+Each experiment will vary one or two parameters while keeping other parameters constant.
 The default parameters for all experiments are listed below: stabilization frequency = $1000/\sec$, heartbeat frequency = $10/\sec$, network delay = $0ms$ or $100ms$, ring size = $10$, update throughput = $5k/\sec$ and clock skew = $0ms$.